-Prerequisite(s): Third or fourth year standing or 3 sem. hrs. of philosophy or instructor's consent.
-(3-0 or 3-0) PHIL 380 Philosophy of Science (3 sem. hrs.)
+Prerequisite(s): Third- or fourth-year standing or 3 sem. hrs. of philosophy or instructor's consent.
+(3-0) PHIL 380 Philosophy of Science (3 sem. hrs.)
 An examination of some of the central philosophical issues raised by science.
 Topics include scientific method, explanations and laws in science, scientific progress, confirmation, and the structure of scientific theories.
+Prerequisite(s): Third- or fourth-year standing or PHIL 103 or instructor's consent.
+(3-0) PHIL 382 Cognitive Science of Religion (3 sem. hrs.)
+An historical and thematic overview of the cognitive science of religion, introducing students to major figures, themes, methods, models, and results from the discipline.
+A major emphasis is understanding cognitive processes important for sustaining belief in supernatural agents, afterlife beliefs, prayer, and rituals.
+Students will also investigate the philosophical implications of the scientific data, connecting the cognitive science of religion to issues such as the rationality of religious belief and the lived experience of religious believers.
+Cross-listed: PSYC 382 Prerequisite(s): 3 sem. hrs. of PHIL or PSYC.

-NB: Not offered every year.
-See department Prerequisite(s): Third or fourth year standing or PHIL 103 or instructor's consent.
-(3-0 or 3-0) PHIL 383 Reason and Belief in God (3 sem. hrs.)
+PHIL 383 Reason and Belief in God (3 sem. hrs.)
 A survey of central issues arising from the question, Is belief in God rational?
 Topics include arguments concerning the existence of God, religious pluralism, natural science and religious belief, religious language, and critiques of natural theology from Kierkegaard and Reformed Epistemology.
 Cross-listed: RELS 383.

-Prerequisite(s): 3 sem. hrs. of philosophy or third year standing.
-(3-0; 3-0) PHIL 384 Suffering and Belief in God (3 sem. hrs.)
+Prerequisite(s): 3 sem. hrs. of philosophy or third-year standing.
+(3-0) PHIL 384 Suffering and Belief in God (3 sem. hrs.)
 An examination of key issues pertaining to suffering and belief in God.
 Topics include the problem of evil, arguments from suffering, original sin, everlasting suffering, and providence.
 Cross-listed: RELS 385.

-Prerequisite(s): 3 sem. hrs. of philosophy or third year standing.
-(3-0; 3-0) PHIL 390 Existentialism (3 sem. hrs.)
+Prerequisite(s): 3 sem. hrs. of philosophy or third-year standing.
+(3-0) PHIL 390 Existentialism (3 sem. hrs.)
 Through the profound questions they ask about human life, we explore the verities of human embodiment from the theist (Kierkegaard, Dostoevsky, Heschel, and Percy) and from the non-theist (Nietzsche, Hesse, Heidegger, Camus, and Sartre) existentialist perspectives: Are there invariants within the human condition?
 Is human identity essentially tied to its historical-cultural embodiment?
 Do humans have an essence or nature?
 Are humans fundamentally different from all other animals?
 Is there meaning to human life?
 Are human relationships doomed to failure?
 Are humans capable of authentic lives?
 Is the notion of God merely a comforting projection arising out of human weakness?
-Etc. NB: Not offered every year.
-See department chair.
-Prerequisite(s): Second year standing or 3 sem. hrs. of philosophy.
-(3-0 or 3-0) PHIL 412 Issues in Contemporary Philosophy (3 sem. hrs.)
-Central issues arising in 20th century philosophy, particularly within the Anglo-American analytic movement.
+Etc. Prerequisite(s): Second-year standing or 3 sem. hrs. of philosophy.
+(3-0) PHIL 412 Issues in Contemporary Philosophy (3 sem. hrs.)
+Central issues arising in twentieth century philosophy, particularly within the Anglo-American analytic movement.
 Recent topics have included the rise and demise of logical positivism, the philosophy of Wittgenstein, Rorty's attack on the Mirror of Nature, and issues raised by continental European philosophy.
-NB: Not offered every year.
-See department Prerequisite(s): 9 sem. hrs. of philosophy and third year standing.
-3 sem. hrs. of philosophy and third year standing.
-(3-0 or 3-0) PHIL 415 Contemporary Political Philosophy (3 sem. hrs.)
-This course examines the political thought of 20th century political philosophers, primarily from the Western political tradition.
+Prerequisite(s): 9 sem. hrs. of philosophy and third-year standing.
+(3-0) PHIL 415 Contemporary Political Philosophy (3 sem. hrs.)
+This course examines the political thought of twentieth century political philosophers, primarily from the Western political tradition.
 Attention is given to selected primary and secondary literature of contemporary political theorists.
-Systematic examination of different theorists encourages a broader understanding of the rich tradition of political philosophy in the 20th century.
+Systematic examination of different theorists encourages a broader understanding of the rich tradition of political philosophy in the twentieth century.
 Cross-listed: POLS 415.